 Protecting yourself today means preparing your home or workplace, collecting sources of information, developing an emergency communications plan and knowing what to do when a flood is approaching your home or business.
-FEMA’s How to Prepare for a Flood is a valuable resource.

 Things to know and do before the flood